Gold Coins and Silver Coins

 English gold coins – Florin

-The first English gold coins of the history were the Florin with a six shillings face value.
+The first English gold coins of the history were the Florin.
 It was minted in Florence and therefore, was named Florin.
 King Edward III produced this coin in the year 1344 in an attempt to start gold coinage.
 The coin was also known as the double leopard as it bore the image of a king with two leopard heads.

 Noble – produced in Bulk